3xaware/SystemsTemplate/Systems/AudioManager/README.md

 2. **Configure Audio Buses**:
    - In the *Audio Bus Layout* create (or verify) the `Music`, `SFX`, and `UI` buses under `Master`.
    - Tweak effects or routing as needed; the backend writes to these buses and controls their volumes.
+   **Important note**
+   Creating an Audio Bus Layout is not enough: the layout must be **explicitly assigned** to be used at runtime.

+   To do this:
+   1. Open *Project ▸ Project Settings*.
+   2. Go to *Audio ▸ Buses*.
+   3. In the **Bus Layout** field, explicitly select your layout file (for example `audio_bus.tres`).
+   4. Save the project and restart the editor to ensure the buses are active at runtime.
 3. **Instantiate `GameFlow` if you want automatic pause handling**:
    - `AudioManager` listens to `GameFlow.state_changed` to pause/resume music and SFX on `PAUSED`/`GAMEPLAY`.
    - If you do not use `GameFlow`, remove the connection in `_ready` or emit equivalent signals.